thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

     PROCESS      -  character string used to identify the manufacturing process.
 It is normally controlled
-            by the material selected from the material file.
+            by the material selected from the material table.
             Values are usually COLD_COILED or HOT_WOUND.
             Refer to discussion under HOT_FACTOR_KH.

-    MATERIAL_FILE    -  character string containing the material file name.
+    MATERIAL_FILE    -  character string containing the material table name.
-            It is normally established by the STARTUP file.
+            It is normally established by the initialState.js file.

  Constant names  (integer constants):